open-amt-cloud-toolkit/mps/docs/Local/installMPS.md

         };
         ```

-4. Navigate back to the `./mps` root directory.
+4. Navigate back to the `./mps` base directory.
 5. Run the install commands to install all required dependencies.
     ``` bash
     npm install